Mike Benevides: Edmonton Eskimos

 On January 14, 2016, the Edmonton Eskimos named Benevides their assistant head coach and defensive coordinator.
 On December 7, 2018, the Eskimos released Mike Benevides from his duties.

 Ottawa Redblacks

 After spending a year working for TSN, Benevides was announced as the defensive coordinator for the Ottawa Redblacks on December 17, 2019.
 He served in that capacity for two seasons, but was not retained following a coaching change for the 2023 season.

+BC Lions (II)

+On May 30, 2023, the Lions announced that Benevides had returned to the club as their special teams consultant.
+On January 2, 2025, it was announced that Benevides had been named the defensive coordinator for the Lions.